kyrienguyen5701/Koishie/README.md

 Any contribution is welcome

 ### Update log
+- October 2nd, 2020 (0.0.3): Koishie can now take selfies!
+Wait, not just ordinary selfie, but only selfie of you smiling.
+If you are not sure how to smile properly, Koishie is there to help you.
+Else, show Koishie your brightest smile!
+WARNING: I still haven't found a way to make dlib easy to install, use this function at your own risk.
+- October 1st, 2020 (0.0.2): Restructuring the project and adding local admin function to add future websites or greetings scripts.
-- Aug 13th, 2020: Koishie can now play music!
+- Aug 13th, 2020 (0.0.1): Koishie can now play music!
 Thanks to Youtube API v3, Koishie is able to search for any song at your request.
 (Still some minor bugs in pausing and stopping and very limited daily search count)
 To use this function, go to `music.py` and change `[YOUR_API_KEY]` to your own Google Cloud API Key.
 More at [here](https://cloud.google.com/docs/authentication/api-keys)
-- Aug 12th, 2020 (First version): Some simple tasks that Koishie can do:
+- Aug 12th, 2020 (0.0.0): Some simple tasks that Koishie can do:
 1. Tell the current time and the date within a close range of the current date.
-2. Browsing certain websites, check available websites in `browser.py`
+2. Browsing certain websites, check available websites in `data.json`
 3. Summarize useful information from wikipedia based on your request.